 55. Allah Akbar

 - Just like Sweden, Saudi Arabia is also known for their strict naming laws.
-Recently, there were as many as 50 names which were banned as the officials felt they were either too foreign or deviated from their rich tradition, religion and culture.
+Recently, there were as many as 50 names which were verboten as the officials felt they were either too foreign or deviated from their rich tradition, religion, and culture.

 - These names were either profane or non-Islamic.
-If the names have a royal connection, then they’re also banned.
+If the names have a royal connection, then they’re also considered unlawful.

-- Some of these names mean ‘highness’, ‘king’, and ‘queen’; same is with certain religious names which are banned just because the religious sentiments or faiths are violated.
+- Some of these names mean ‘highness’, ‘king’, and ‘queen’; same is with certain religious names that are off-limits just because the religious sentiments or faiths are violated.
 Some of these names mean ‘worshipper of’, ‘slave of’, ‘messenger’, ‘prophet’.

 - Then there are names, rather the Arabic versions of foreign names which you cannot use, if the leaders of those foreign nations are at war against or not having a cordial relationship with Saudi Arabia.

 Some of the 50 names which are banned in Saudi Arabia are:

 58. Abdul (besides the meaning of ‘worshipper of,’ the other reason for this name being banned is that it was the name of the famous Egyptian leader Abdul Naser who did not have an affable relation with the Saudis.)

 59. Binyamin (this is the Arabic for Benjamin, and relations between Israel and Arabia are tense)

 - Germany has one of the strictest set of laws in the world.
 You just can’t choose any name for your kids; they have to be approved by the local registration office, which is known as the Standesamt.

 - They have a list of names for the son of the soils and consult with foreign embassies in case there’s a requirement of foreign names.